agorelik2/workout-tracker/README.md

 ## Description

-This application helps you better track your resistance and cardio workouts in order to reach your fitness goals.The stats page will allow you to see in elegante graphs your performance overtime, allowing you see where you can improve as well what excercises have had a positive impact in your workouts.
+This application helps you better track your resistance and cardio workouts in order to reach your fitness goals.
+The stats page will allow you to see graphs representing your performance overtime.

 ## User Story